aaliyari/DennisLabRotation/labNotebook.md

 ### Steps:

-- [x] 1) Desgin primers using [Primer3](http://bioinfo.ut.ee/primer3-0.4.0/primer3/) for all enhancers/promoters based on protocol described in [Naumova et al. 2012](http://www.sciencedirect.com/science/article/pii/S1046202312001788)
+- [x] 1) Desgin primers using [Primer3](http://bioinfo.ut.ee/primer3-0.4.0/primer3/) for all enhancers/promoters based on the protocol described in [Naumova et al. 2012](http://www.sciencedirect.com/science/article/pii/S1046202312001788)

 > "To increase specificity of the primers we recommend designing long primers with high melting temperature (on average the Tm is